-The Top 10 Foods that Boost Your Brain Health
+The Top 10 Foods That Boost Your Brain Health

-BlueberriesIn adults, the hippocampus (the part of the brain that’s a center for memories, emotions and spatial orientation) loses about 1% of its volume each year.
-Recent research has shown that eating blueberries, which contain brain-preserving phytochemicals, can actually prevent and possibly even reverse the shrinkage that’s associated with the onset of dementia and Alzheimer’s disease.
-See how you can incorporate them into everything from sandwiches to salads.
+In adults, the hippocampus (the part of the brain that’s a center for memories, emotions and spatial orientation) loses about 1% of its volume each year.
+Research has shown that eating blueberries, which contain brain-preserving phytochemicals, can prevent and possibly even reverse the shrinkage that’s associated with the onset of dementia and Alzheimer’s disease.

-SalmonInflammation is bad for your brain, and the omega-3 fatty acids in salmon are well-known for their anti-inflammatory properties.
+Inflammation is bad for your brain, and the omega-3 fatty acids in salmon are well-known for their anti-inflammatory properties.
 Recent studies have even suggested that omega-3 fatty acids might help with depression, ADHD, and dementia and Alzheimer’s disease.
 If you can afford it, wild salmon has even more of these nutrients than farmed salmon.
 For a delicious way to prepare it, here's a recipe for salmon with cilantro pesto.

-Coffee and Tea
+Coffee and tea

-TurmericBright yellow turmeric is a spice commonly found in Indian curries and mustard, but you can easily add it to any number of dishes.
-I sprinkle a bit of turmeric into almost everything I cook, as the flavor is mild and it blends well with almost all soups and sauces.
+Bright yellow turmeric is a spice commonly found in Indian curries and mustard, but you can easily add it to any number of dishes.
+You can sprinkle it into anything you cook, as the flavor is mild, and it blends well with almost all soups and sauces.